mykmal/cowas/README.md

 If you have access to a dataset with individual-level genotype data and gene or protein expression data, you can train your own models for imputing expression and co-expression.
 Model training is performed for one pair of genes/proteins at a time using the script `cowas_train.R`.
 To view the required inputs and the documentation for each command-line option, run `./cowas_train.R --help` from your command line.

 The `cowas_train.R` script will save fitted model weights for each pair to an RDS file named `<ID_A>_<ID_B>.weights.rds` in the specified output folder, where `<ID_A>` and `<ID_B>` are the gene/protein identifiers that you provide.
-The RDS file stores a list of three named vectors, which contain genetic variant weights for the three models.
+The RDS file stores a list of three named vectors, which contain genetic variant weights for the three COWAS imputation models.
 In addition to saving model weights, `cowas_train.R` will also write model performance metrics to a tab-separated file named `performance_metrics.tsv` within the same output directory.
 (Note that if this file already exists, a new line will be appended to its end.)
 The performance metrics file contains one line for each pair and the following 15 columns:

 | Column         | Description |
 | -------------- | ----------- |